Let’s learn how to recover Expired Updates from the admin console. The SCCM patch management is not easy if you are new to this process.

 - Select Software Update Point from the drop-down list.

-- From Supersedence Rules tab from Software Update Component Properties.
+From the Supersedence Rules tab from Software Update Component Properties.

 How to Recover Expired Updates from SCCM